 The ACA and the Alzar School are looking for volunteers to help with this event if you are interested please fill out an ACA Event Volunteer From online and come see paddlesports bright future in action!

-Alzar School is also looking for generous sponsors for the event... these camps and companies make it possible for them to provide lunch for all the participants and volunteers, to provide a t-shirt for every paddler, and to have a great free raffle at the end of the day.
-In 2011, the sponsors for the event were:
+Alzar School is also looking for generous sponsors for the event...
+These camps and companies make it possible for them to provide lunch for all the participants and volunteers, to provide a t-shirt for every paddler, and to have a great free raffle at the end of the day.
+Previous sponsors include: